seanreed1111/sql-recipes/recipes.md

 +----------+
 | Da Vinci |
 +----------+
 Which artists’ paintings did you purchase in Kentucky or Indiana?
-This is some- what similar to the previous statement, but it tests a different column (a_id) in the painting table to determine which rows to join with the artist table:
+This is some- what similar to the previous statement, but it tests a different column (a_id) in the painting table to deterMINe which rows to join with the artist table:
 SELECT DISTINCT artist.name
 FROM artist INNER JOIN painting ON artist.a_id = painting.a_id
 WHERE painting.state IN ('KY','IN');